anthonybguillermo/picturesque/README.md

 	}
 }
 ```
--Install pip3 install gunicorn to act as webserver.
+-Install pip3 install gunicorn to act as a webserver.
 Add a procfile to create a web dyno.
 ```
 web: gunicorn boutique_ado.wsgi:application
 ```